esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 ### Build trust
 Trust between team members is important for:
-* Trusting each other to successfully finish tasks
+* Trusting each other to successfully finish tasks.
 * Giving good feedback to each other.
 And counting on feedback to be given to you in case of failure.
 #### How to build trust in a team?